Authenticate to Container Registries without Stored Passwords

 Authenticate to container registries using Vouch

-Vouch’s credential helper generates tokens on demand – no stored passwords, no refresh scripts, and full auditability through ECR authentication logs.
-After a single vouch login, you can pull and push container images to supported registries without running docker login or managing any secrets.
+Vouch’s credential helper generates registry tokens on demand – no stored passwords, no refresh scripts, and no docker login.
+After a single vouch login, Docker pulls and pushes to supported registries authenticate automatically.

 Supported Registries